What does “Cooperative” mean? What is a Coop?

 - We have numerous events throughout the year for parents to get to know one another: summer class-specific play dates, class coffees, monthly Mom/Dad Nights Out, and Wine & Cheese Party.

-- Siblings, of an appropriate age, can attend Stay-and-Play.
+- Siblings of an appropriate age, and completed paperwork, can attend Monday morning Enrichment or Afternoon Adventures.

 Are you affiliated with the West Acton Baptist Church?